anthol42/backtestPro/src/backtest/data/README.md

 The DataPipe class, but also a way of writing pipelines.
 From this class is derived an api to handle complex data pipelines that are written in an easy to read and maintain way.
 It work by overriding the pipe operator `|` to chain methods together.
+Consider resetting the cache when changing the pipeline.
+Failing to doing so might result in unexpected behaviour.
+To reset the cache, simply delete the .cache directory.
 ### Under the hood
 **get(from: datetime, to: datetime, \*args, \*\*kwargs)**
 A method calling the run method of every pipe in the pipeline following the predefined order.
 It gives to the next pipe